Ausdauersportler/GRML-FLASH/README.md

 The purpose of this tool is to use `amdvbflash` or `nvflash` to write new Video BIOS versions to graphics adapters or to save and modify (Apple iMac) firmware using `flashrom` and `UEFIPatch` to enable EFI boot screen support for Apple iMac models

+iMac10,1 late 2000 21.5 inch and iMac10,1 late 2000 27 inch

 iMac11,1 late 2009

 iMac11,2 and iMac11,3 mid 2010

 iMac12,1 and iMac12,2 mid 2011

-Of course this tool can be used on any other Intel based system.
+Of course this tool can be used on any other Intel based system like MacPro4,1 or MacPro5,1 systems!

 ## Working directory with persistence